 What are obsessions?

-Obsessions are unpleasant thoughts, images or urges that keep coming into your mind.
+Obsessions are unpleasant thoughts, mental images or urges that keep coming into your mind.
 Obsessions are not simply worries about your life problems.
 Common obsessions include:

 - Fears about contamination with dirt, germs, viruses (for example, HIV), etc.